Raccoons-Rise-Up/client-unity/CONTRIBUTING.md

 4. [Creating the Reader Packet Server Side](#creating-the-reader-packet-server-side)

 #### Creating the Writer Packet
-Create a new packet class under `Assets/Scripts/Netcode/Packets/Client`, the packet class should be called something like `PacketPositionData` or `PacketDisconnect`. (currently there is no easy way to distinguish a reader packet from a writer packet other then its well defined name and the folder group its in, this may change in the future by adding the prefix "Writer" / "Reader")
+Create a new packet class under `Assets/Scripts/Netcode/Packets/Client`, the packet class should be called something like `WPacketPositionData` or `WPacketDisconnect`. (note that the W prefix means "write", if a reader packet was being created the R prefix should go in front)

 Use the following code as a template
 ```cs